Patriotism

 Veterans Council Auxiliary Member

-Past Manatee Chapter Regent Theresa Cobb awarded Auxiliary Member of the Year
+Past Manatee Chapter Regent awarded Auxiliary Member of the Year

-Past Manatee Chapter Regent, Theresa Cobb was recognized for all her work and support of our Veterans by the Manatee County Veterans Council as the Auxiliary Member of the Year.
+Our past Manatee Chapter Regent was recognized for all her work and support of our Veterans by the Manatee County Veterans Council as the Auxiliary Member of the Year.

 2019 Stand Down

-The purpose of the Missing in America Program is to locate, identify and inter the unclaimed cremains of American veterans through the joint efforts of private, state and federal organization.
-To provide honor and repect to those who have served this country by securing a final resting place for these forgotten heroes.
+The purpose of the Missing in America program is to locate, identify, and inter unclaimed cremains of American veterans.
+Through the joint efforts of private, state and federal organizations, those forgotten heroes who have served this country are provided their final resting place, honoring and respecting their sacrifice.

-2019 – Manatee Veterans council Memorial Day Observance – Wreath Laying Ceremony
+Manatee Veterans Council Memorial Day Observance – Wreath Laying Ceremony

 2019 – Manatee Veterans council Memorial Day Observance

-Registrar Kathy Doddridge and her entire family worked on blankets over the Christmas Holidays.
+Our Chapter Registrar and her entire family worked on blankets over the Christmas Holidays.

 Wreaths Across America